HL7/case-reporting/source/pages/profiles.md

 * laboratory orders, tests, and results
 * signs, symptoms, and diagnoses
 * medication and immunization information
-* flags for the existence of reportable condition trigger codes in diagnoses, ordered/resulted laboratory tests, medications, and immunizations</td>
+* flags for the existence of reportable condition trigger codes in diagnoses, ordered/resulted laboratory tests, medications, and immunizations

+TODO - update</td>
 </tr>
 <tr>
 <td><a href="StructureDefinition-eicr-condition.html">Eicr_Condition</a></td>